 Metal security screen doors are an economical choice for home and business owners who desire increased security protection for their dwellings.
 Security doors come in a wide range of colors, styles and features to suit any home or business.
 Since security screen doors are an inexpensive and popular alternative to metal window bars and fencing, they are widely available at most local home improvement stores.

 Video of the Day

 Installing security doors is a relatively quick project, so many do-it-yourselfers prefer to do their own installation rather than pay for the cost of a professional.
 You can find plenty of metal security screen door choices at local hardware and home improvement stores; online retailers are good options as well.
 The following steps will explain how to install metal security doors.

 Things You'll Need

-Select a metal security screen door based on the measurements of the door it will cover.
-Check the manufacturer's instructions to verify that you have all the hardware and accessories that are necessary for installation.
-The mounting hardware should be included with the purchase of the door.
+Choose a metal security door with attached hinges to facilitate easier installation.
+Base your selection on the measurements of the door it will cover.
+All necessary mounting hardware should be included with the purchase of the door.
+Check the manufacturer's instructions to verify that you have all the hardware and accessories that you'll need for your project.
+Because models vary, follow the manufacturer's user guide for specific installation instructions and diagrams.
 Lay out all installation accessories and tools for easy reference.

 Put the metal security screen door inside of the door opening.
-Examine the door placement, and make sure the door fits properly.
+Examine the door placement and make sure the door fits properly.
 Have a partner help hold the door in place so that you can begin drilling.